 Thai Massage Schools numerous, try the Blind Institute, excellent.

-Treetop Zip Lining - "Flight of the Gibbon" - includes 3 hours of exhilarating rides through the rainforest canopy on zip lines and skybridges high above the forest floor, have lunch and then spend time exploring an amazing 7 level waterfall.
-See Flight of the Gibbon website for more information.
+Treetop Zip Lining - "Flight of the Gibbon" is the leading Chiang Mai zipline and includes 3 hours of exhilarating rides through the rainforest canopy on Ziplines and skybridges and abseils high above the forest floor.
+After the Zipline visitors will have lunch and then spend time exploring the wonderful Mae Kampong waterfall.
+See the Flight of the Gibbon website for more information.
 Great fun for all ages.

 Tiger Kingdom - Get up close and personal playing with the tigers.
 Ultimate experience for lovers of the big cats.
 See Tiger Kingdom website for location, times and costs.
 Absolutely exhilarating.